sonnes/september/notes.md

 ## Autocomplete

-Implement a new component that shows inline suggestions as the user types.
+Implement a new component that shows suggestions as the user types.
 Fork Textarea and add a new component called AutocompleteTextarea.
 The component should have the following features:

 - call `/api/autocomplete` with the text in the textarea and last 10 messages in the conversation.
-- Show the first suggestion inlined in the textarea.
-The suggestion should be in light gray and italic.
-- show the rest of the suggestions in a dropdown above the textarea.
+- show the suggestions in a dropdown above the textarea.
 - The user can navigate through the suggestions with the arrow keys.
 - The user can select a suggestion by pressing tab
 - when the user presses command+right arrow, accept only the first word of the suggestion.

+Implement `/api/autocomplete`

+- The API should accept the text and messages as request body.
+- The API should return an array of suggestions.
+- Construct a prompt to generate the suggestions.
+- Call ollama to get the suggestions.

 ## Conversation Details